 dlv = Number of days since the last visit

 Frequency provides a ranking from 0 to 100 for the average number of visits this person made per day from the first visit until today.
-All individual profiles in your universe are considered (leaving out the top 5% of outliers).
-Visitors with the highest average in your universe receive a frequency value of 100.
+All individual profiles in your tenant are considered (leaving out the top 5% of outliers).
+Visitors with the highest average receive a frequency value of 100.
 The value is 0 for visitors with an average of (nearly) 0 visits per day from their first visit date.

 |Maximum||100||Among the most frequent visitors to your channels|